DNY59 / iStock via Getty Images

 SOS stands for "Save Our Ship"

 The maritime Morse code distress signal that entails a continuous string of three dots, three dashes, and three more dots was adopted internationally in 1906.
 It was originally not associated with any letters, but because three dots form an S and three dashes form an O in international Morse code, people began calling the signal SOS out of convenience.
-“Save our ship” is a mnemonic that likely developed to help sailors remember the new signal.
+"Save our ship" is a mnemonic that was likely developed to help sailors remember the new signal.

 Dogs see only black and white

-Dogs aren’t completely color blind; they have two types of color-sensing cones, as opposed to the three that most humans have.
-Dogs have dichromatic vision, and can detect shades of blue and yellow.
-It’s similar to having red-green colorblindness.
+Dogs aren't completely color blind; they have two types of color-sensing cones, as opposed to the three that most humans have.
+Dogs have dichromatic vision and can detect shades of blue and yellow.
+It's similar to having red-green colorblindness.

 Bananas grow on trees

-A banana plant may grow as tall as a tree, but it’s actually a large succulent herb whose trunk never grows woody, as tree trunks do.
-The main growth stem of the banana plant is an underground rhizome and the shoots that grow vertically from the rhizome are pseudostems that die back after the bananas are harvested.
+A banana plant may grow as tall as a tree, but it's actually a large succulent herb whose trunk never grows woody, as tree trunks do.
+The main growth stem of the banana plant is an underground rhizome, and the shoots that grow vertically from the rhizome are pseudostems that die back after the bananas are harvested.

 Bulls hate red